|Nutrition Facts (per serving)|

 Gather the ingredients.

-Cut the chicken breast in half horizontally to create two thinner pieces.
-Lay the chicken on kitchen paper and keep to one side.
+Cut chicken breast in half horizontally to create two thinner pieces.

-Place the flour into a shallow bowl large enough to hold the chicken breast.
-In another shallow bowl as above, beat the eggs together with a generous pinch of salt and a few grinds of black pepper and 2 tablespoons of lemon juice.
+Place flour into a shallow bowl large enough to hold the chicken breast.
+In another shallow bowl as above, beat eggs together with a generous pinch of salt, a few grinds of black pepper, and 2 tablespoons of lemon juice.

-Heat the oil and butter together in a non-stick frying pan over medium-high heat.
+Heat oil and butter together in a nonstick frying pan over medium-high heat.

-While pan is pre-heating, gently press both sides of the chicken fillets into the flour and shake off any excess.
-Then dip them into the egg one at a time, making sure the fillets are thoroughly covered, lift to drain off any excess, then quickly transfer to the frying pan.
+While pan is pre-heating, gently press both sides of chicken fillets into the flour and shake off any excess.
+Then dip into egg one at a time, lift to drain off any excess, then quickly transfer to the frying pan.

-Keep the frying pan on medium heat, add the shallots and stir well.
-Cook for 3 minutes to soften the shallot.
+Keep frying pan on medium heat, add the shallots, and stir well.
+Cook for 3 minutes to soften shallot.

-Increase the heat to medium-hot, add the white wine and stir, then let the wine reduce by half.
+Increase heat to medium-high, add white wine and stir, then let wine reduce by half.

-While the sauce is reducing, heat a small skillet to hot, add the lemon wedges, and cook for 2 minutes on each side to slightly caramelize the edges.
-Keep to one side.
+While sauce is reducing, heat a small skillet and add lemon wedges, if using.
+Cook for 2 minutes on each side to slightly caramelize edges.

-Add the chicken broth and remaining lemon juice to the sauce and stir well.
-Cook for a further 3 minutes, then stir in the cream and parsley.
-Let this bubble for a couple of minutes.
+Add chicken broth and remaining lemon juice to sauce and stir well.
+Cook for 3 minutes, then stir in cream and parsley.
+Let bubble for a couple of minutes.